 Natural gas is the principal raw material and primary fuel source used in the ammonia production process at our nitrogen manufacturing facilities.
-In 2024, natural gas accounted for approximately 28% of our total production costs for nitrogen products.
+In 2023, natural gas accounted for approximately 40% of our total production costs for nitrogen products.
 Our nitrogen manufacturing facilities have access to abundant, competitively-priced natural gas through a reliable network of pipelines that are connected to major natural gas trading hubs.
-Our facilities utilize the following natural gas hubs: Henry Hub in Louisiana, SONAT and TETCO ELA in Mississippi; ONEOK in Oklahoma; AECO in Alberta; Ventura in Iowa; Demarcation in Kansas; Welcome in Minnesota; Dawn and Parkway in Ontario; and the National Balancing Point (NBP) in the United Kingdom.
+Our facilities utilize the following natural gas hubs: Henry Hub, SONAT and TETCO ELA in Louisiana; ONEOK in Oklahoma; AECO in Alberta; Ventura in Iowa; Demarcation in Kansas; Welcome in Minnesota; Dawn and Parkway in Ontario; and the National Balancing Point (NBP) in the United Kingdom.

-In 2024, our manufacturing facilities consumed, in the aggregate, approximately 345 million MMBtus of natural gas.
-We employ a combination of daily spot and term purchases from a variety of quality suppliers to maintain a reliable, competitivelypriced supply of natural gas.
+In 2023, our nitrogen manufacturing facilities consumed, in the aggregate, approximately 340 million MMBtus of natural gas.
+We employ a combination of daily spot and term purchases from a variety of quality suppliers to maintain a reliable, competitively-priced supply of natural gas.
 We also use certain financial instruments to hedge natural gas prices.
 See Note 17-Derivative Financial Instruments for additional information about our natural gas hedging activities.